Shekhawat12082003/crowdfunding-dapp/README.md

 ---

 ## Project Title
-**Crowdfunding Dapp** — A decentralized application for secure and transparent fundraising on the blockchain.
+**Crowdfunding Dapp** — A secure and transparent blockchain platform for decentralized fundraising.

 ---